 All it takes is one great idea to take your small business to the next level.
-However, coming up with a groundbreaking idea isn’t as easy as it sounds.
+However, coming up with a groundbreaking idea is not as easy as it sounds.
 You might spend too much time dealing with the day-to-day responsibilities of running your company to even think about a new product or service.
 As you are well aware, working long hours and dealing with employees, vendors, and customers is a recipe for burnout and can deplete you of creative inspiration.
-However, it’s important to keep the spark of inspiration that drove you to become an entrepreneur in the first place.
-Balboa Capital compiled a list of five places where you can find it.

 However, it is important to keep the excitement and motivation that drove you to start a small business in the first place.
 Learn where to find inspiration for your business in this Balboa Capital blog post.

 Bookstores might be a dying breed, but they can still be found in large cities and small towns alike.
 Perusing books and magazines is a great way to find inspiration.
 There are literally thousands of great business books available that can help you set and achieve goals, develop new products, promote your business, and more.

 However, do not limit your reading to the business section.
 Take a look at books that have nothing to do with business, such as art books, design books, motivational books, and travel books.
 You will be amazed at how many ideas can result from reading them.